- Adding Legend to the Map

 - Click Change Symbols button.
-Change the font size and bold style Click OK and OK again.
+Change the font size and bold style Click OK and OK .

-- Now you add your name and date to the map and move them to the lower right corner of the map.
+- add your name and date in the lower right corner of the map.

 Examine your text.
 You may wish to reduce the spacing between lines.
-In the text’s Properties this is the Leading value.
-For example, try reducing the value to -1 or -2 and examine the results.
+In the text Properties this is the Leading value.
+For example, try reducing the value to -1 or -2 and view the results.

-We can also add a logo to the map (but not too big!).
+We could add a logo to the map (but not too big).
 This is not required or even suggested for this assignment, but below are the directions in case you wish to do so.

 - Click Main Menu ->Insert->Picture.
-Navigate to find the logo you wish not put on the map
+Navigate to find the logo to include

 - Move the logo to the lower right corner of the map. (above your name and date)

 - Resize the picture by dragging the small handle at each corner if necessary.

 Open your black and white map document and proceed to add its ancillary map elements.